runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 1. The use of color in this movie is fantastic.
 A vague green color is used for all scenes in the Matrix.
 The slaves in the Matrix are dressed in gray.
 Scenes in the Nebuchadnezzar are tinted blue to symbolize clouds, heaven and light - the real world.
 Everything has a symbolic meaning, and color is used to emphasize it.

 2. Once you learn to control color, you'll be like Neo moving through the Matrix.
 You'll see things that no one else sees.

-Combining color is a 2-step process: 1) Plan (objective) 2) Implement and tweak (subjective).
-Matisse first wrote his colors on the sketch papers, and then tweaked them when painting.

 Color is one the hardest things to master in the graphic arts, as it's both very subjective and highly dynamic (our perception of a single color change depending on what other colors we pair it with).